-- Remuneration or Equity Interest in a Publicly Traded Entity in which the value of Remuneration received from the entity in the preceding 12 months and the value of any Equity Interest in the entity as of the current date exceeds $5,000 when aggregated, AND it reasonably appears to be related to the Investigator’s Institutional Responsibilities.
+- Remuneration or Equity Interest in a Publicly Traded Entity: A Covered Individual must report a financial interest in which the value of any Remuneration received from the entity in the 12 months preceding the disclosure and the value of any Equity Interest in the entity as of the date of disclosure, when aggregated, exceeds $5,000;

-- Remuneration or Equity Interest in a Non-Publicly Traded Entity in which the value of Remuneration received from the entity in the preceding 12 months exceeds $5,000, or when the Investigator holds any Equity Interest, AND it reasonably appears to be related to the Investigator’s Institutional Responsibilities.
+- Remuneration or Equity Interest in a Non-Publicly Traded Entity: A Covered Individual must report a financial interest in which the value of any Remuneration received from the entity in the 12 months preceding the disclosure, when aggregated, exceeds $5,000, or when the Investigator holds any Equity Interest;

 SFI Exclusions: The term Significant Financial Interest (SFI) does not include the following types of financial interests: